courtiol/excess_mortality_COVID19/README.md

 Here I express the number of _reported_ COVID19 deaths compared to 100 "normal" deaths.

-So for example, a value of 50 would imply that if 100 normal deaths used to occur in a city, then we would observe 150 deaths in total (100 normal + 50 COVID19 ones) assuming that normal deaths have not changed.
+For example, a value of 50 would imply that if 100 normal deaths used to occur in a city, then we would observe 150 deaths in total (100 normal + 50 COVID19 ones) assuming that normal deaths have not changed.

 This is more informative than expressing the result as a percentage: if the COVID deaths reach very large numbers, we will still see on this graph such an increase progressing linearly.
 Instead, expressed as a percentage, the death toll would just slowly converge towards 100%.